Operation Moolah: Background

 Gun camera photo of a MiG-15 being attacked by a USAF fighter.

-The appearance of the MiG-15 Soviet fighter over the Korean peninsula in November 1950 was initially thought to have placed United Nations aircraft, especially the USAF F-86, at a disadvantage.
-In a dogfight, the MiG-15 outperformed the F-86 Sabre at higher initial acceleration and could outdistance it in a dive, even though the Sabre had higher terminal velocity.
-The MiG was also more maneuverable above 10000 m although the F-86 was more maneuverable below that altitude.
-The MiG-15 was also armed with a heavy 37 mm cannon that could shoot down USAF bombers.
-United States military planners at the Strategic Air Command (SAC) were aware of the cannon but knew little more about the technical aspects of the aircraft, including flight performance.
+The arrival of Soviet-made MiG-15s over the Korean peninsula in November 1950 initially placed United Nations aircraft, especially the USAF F-86 Sabre, at a disadvantage.
+In a dogfight, the MiG-15 could out-accelerate the F-86, including in a dive, even though the Sabre had higher terminal velocity.
+The MiG was more maneuverable above 10000 m, although the F-86 was more maneuverable below that altitude.
+The MiG-15 was armed with a heavy 37mm cannon that could shoot down USAF bombers.
+U.S. planners at the Strategic Air Command (SAC) were aware of the cannon but knew little more about the technical aspects of the aircraft, including flight performance.
 By the end of the war, UN air forces had gained ascendancy over the MiGs due to superior tactics, techniques, and procedures (TTPs), better-trained pilots, upgraded Sabres, and especially due to the withdrawal of Soviet pilots from the conflict.

-The appearance of the MiG-15 over North Korea led to speculation over the Soviet Union's involvement in the Korean War.
-USAF pilots reported hearing Russian spoken over the radio communications channels used by the MiG-15s.
-Prior to the November 1950 sighting of the MiG-15s by USAF pilots, Soviet MiG-15 regiments were stationed at the Moscow Air Defence District to protect the capital against a possible NATO bombing.
+The appearance of the MiG-15 over North Korea led to speculation about the Soviet Union's involvement in the Korean War.
+USAF pilots reported hearing Russian on the radio channels used by the MiG-15s.
+Before the November 1950 sighting of the MiG-15s by USAF pilots, Soviet MiG-15 regiments were stationed at the Moscow Air Defence District to protect the capital against NATO bombers.

 Some UN prisoners of war reported talking to Soviet pilots while in captivity in North Korea.
 According to General Mark Clark, the commanding general of the UN Command had enough intelligence to claim that the Soviets were covertly lending their pilots in support of North Korean forces.
 According to Lieutenant No Kum-Sok, by February 1951, some half-a-dozen Soviet Air pilots visited North Korean pilots at their northeast China air base at Jilin.
 The plain clothes officers were there to investigate the ability of the North Korean pilots and determine if they were capable enough to fly the new MiG-15.
 By March, the Soviet 324th Fighter Air Division, led by Colonel Ivan Kozhedub, deployed to Jilin and began training the first class of North Korean air force pilots on the MiG-15.
 One month later, these same Russian pilots entered combat on behalf of North Korea, though internationally their involvement was never announced.
 The Soviets had gone to great lengths to hide their involvement in the war, including painting Chinese and North Korean insignia on their planes.
 By the end of the war, the Russians had provided half the aircraft and 5,000 pilots in support of the Communist war effort against the UN.